 The School and its context

+primary children and 30 nursery children.
 Longside Primary School is situated in the village of Longside and serves the catchment area of the village and the surrounding rural area.
-The school turns 19 years old in October 2024 and is a PPP (Public Private Partnership) building.
-The school is non-denominational.
+The school is almost 20 years old – a PPP (Public Private Partnership) building.
 A number of pupils who live outwith the catchment area also attend the school.

 The school building has eight ‘classrooms’, a General Purpose room, a large PE hall (where lunch is served from our “in house” kitchen) and administration accommodation.
 The school also has Early Years (3-4yrs) provision which comprises indoor and outdoor space.
 The main school has a sensory (Quiet) room and an additional sensory space, the nursery has a sensory area.